 3. Restarting the 12-month clock.
 12 months of full-time employment that starts each time an individual is hired/rehired by an agency.

 MOTION: To adopt interpretation #2: 12-months of Time.
-The first 12 months of full-time employment time counting only those days that the individual is actually employed as a full-time law enforcement officer.
+The first 12 months of full-time employment time, counting only those days that the individual is actually employed as a full-time law enforcement officer.

 Moved by Ms. Ward Saxl and seconded by Chief Rumsey.
 Motion Carried.